tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 Textures can be used both for drawing *lines* and filling *areas*.
 They can be selected from a list available in the **Texture** tab, where your own textures can be added as well, or custom textures can be added by clicking the **Custom Texture** button.

-Texture styles can be used both in Toonz Vector and Toonz Raster levels, but only when applied to Toonz Raster levels they react to the settings values in the **Settings** tab (see  :ref:`Texture Settings <texture_settings>`  ).
+Texture styles can be used both in Vector and Smart Raster levels, but only when applied to Smart Raster levels they react to the settings values in the **Settings** tab (see  :ref:`Texture Settings <texture_settings>`  ).

 Image sequences can also be loaded as textures, provided they follow the Tahoma rules for being detected as such.
 In the case an image sequence is loaded as a texture their frames will change with each new frame of the Xsheet/Timeline, and will cycle when it reaches its last frame.